ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Record-Simulation.md

 alias("$(P)SIM:CURRENT","$(P)SIM:CURRENT:SP:RBV")
 ```

-To link the simulation to a record that is passively scanning you should add `field(FLNK, "SOFT_CHANNEL")` to the simulation record.
+To link the simulation to a record that is passively scanning you should add `field(FLNK, "<SOFT_CHANNEL_RECORD>")` to the simulation record.

 For more information on fields in simulation records see [here](https://epics.anl.gov/base/R7-0/6-docs/dbCommonInput.html) for input records, or [here](https://epics.anl.gov/base/R7-0/6-docs/dbCommonOutput.html) for output records.